Originally published: December 7, 2025 | Last updated: March 19, 2026

 Do I need a separate Will for each country where I own assets?

 Yes.
-Each jurisdiction has its own probate and inheritance laws.
+Each jurisdiction controls its own probate and inheritance laws which operate independently from other areas.
 A Will written under one country’s laws may not be accepted or enforceable in another.
-ExpatLegalWills.com creates Wills that deal exclusively with assets in a specific jurisdiction and are designed to complement — not conflict with — Wills written elsewhere.
+ExpatLegalWills.com creates Wills that deal exclusively with assets in a specific jurisdiction and are designed to complement; not conflict with; Wills written elsewhere.

 Can I write a Will for my home country while living abroad?